switchdoclabs/SDL_Pi_SI1145/README.md

 SwitchDoc Labs October, 2016

-Restructured for software distribution <BR>
+Revised June 2018:  Changed to Outdoor default gains.
+Adjusted VIS/IR in Lux values to roughly agree with sunlight

-Library functions added for reading VIS/IR in Lux with Dark Offset applied <BR>
+Original:  Restructured for software distribution <BR>
-Gain and Range changed for showing indoor ranges
+Original:  Library functions added for reading VIS/IR in Lux with Dark Offset applied <BR>

 To setup: